Creamy Twice Baked Potato Casserole

 Can I use frozen shredded potatoes instead of fresh?

-If you genuinely need a shortcut, instant mashed potatoes prepared on the stiff side (use a little less liquid than the package calls for) will actually work in a pinch and hold up better than frozen shredded.
-It won’t taste exactly the same, but it’ll be closer to the real thing than frozen shredded potatoes.
+If you’re in a hurry, you can use instant mashed potatoes and, if you prepare them so they’re more on the stiff side (use a little less liquid than the instructions call for), they’ll actually work in a pinch and hold up better than the frozen shredded option.
+They may not taste exactly the same, but they’ll taste better than frozen shredded potatoes.

 What type of potato works best?